 3. Bathe When Needed

-Cats clean themselves 30% to 50% of their awake hours by using their tongue, paws, and forepaws.
-That being said, some cats under-groom or compulsively groom due to stress or underlying conditions.
-It’s important to monitor your cat’s grooming to make sure they are as healthy as possible.
+Cats clean themselves 30% to 50% of their waking hours using their tongue, paws, and forepaws.
+However, some cats groom too much or too little due to stress or underlying conditions.
+It’s essential to monitor your cat’s grooming to ensure they are as healthy as possible.